Kosisochukwu123/kubernite/README.md

+# 🎯 Cluster Drilldown Component

 NOTE: OPEN THE APPLICATION AND SCROLL DOWN TO THE SECTION> I DID THE ASSIGNMENT ON 0:30 - 0:40 in the VIDEO

-# 🎯 Cluster Drilldown Component
+Note: improvement can be made on the table and other information in display

 A beautiful, interactive cost visualization tool that lets you drill down from clusters → namespaces → pods to understand your Kubernetes spending.